-GOP Official Carla Maloney Who Called NFL Players ‘Baboons,’ Has Resigned
+GOP Official Carla Maloney, Who Called NFL Players ‘Baboons,’ Has Resigned

 Facebook posts, tweets, and other statements made via social media can have lasting impacts on the careers of people across all types of professions.
 From artists to politicians, social media posts can come back to haunt the people who make them.
-As James Gunn recently learned, Twitter is even grounds to get fired from directing a major motion picture.
+As James Gunn recently learned, Twitter is even grounds to be fired from directing a major motion picture.
 The filmmaker was recently ejected from directing Guardians of the Galaxy Vol. 3 when his controversial tweets resurfaced nearly a decade after they were originally made.

 According to a report from Newsweek.
 Carla Maloney is now joining James Gunn in learning social media lessons the hard way.

-The Secretary of the Republican Committee Of Beaver County in Pennsylvania recently made Facebook posts insulting NFL players under the name of Carla Belich Fueller.
+The Secretary of the Republican Committee Of Beaver County, Pennsylvania recently made Facebook posts insulting NFL players under the name of Carla Belich Fueller.

-Friday morning the GOP official resigned from her position on the Republican Committee after admitting to posting racially insensitive comments to Facebook.
+On Friday morning, the GOP official resigned from her position on the Republican Committee after admitting to posting racially insensitive comments to Facebook.
 In her statement, she expressed regret about the incident.

-Officials from the Republican Committee in Beaver County did confirm the posts were made by Maloney prior to assuming her role as an official Republican secretary.
+Officials from the Republican Committee in Beaver County did confirm the posts were made by Maloney prior to her assuming the role as an official Republican secretary.

-In her posts she referred to NFL players as “ignorant blacks” and elaborated her point of view that players for the Pittsburgh Steelers were “just as bad as the rest of the over paid baboons,” adding “Let’s see how the baboons get paid when white people stop paying their salaries.”
+In her posts, she referred to NFL players as “ignorant blacks” and elaborated her point of view that players for the Pittsburgh Steelers were “just as bad as the rest of the over paid baboons,” adding “Let’s see how the baboons get paid when white people stop paying their salaries.”

 She also predicted an incoming civil war fueled by an ongoing racial divide in the country.